Oregon Ochoco Ranch

 DEVELOPMENT/CONSERVATION POTENTIAL

-Ochoco Ranch would be an ideal candidate for many types of development or conservation.
-In addition to its physical characteristics, the property offers a remarkable panoramic view of the Cascade Mountain Range and the Deschutes River valley to the west.
+Ochoco Ranch would be an ideal candidate for many types of development and/or conservation.
+In addition to its physical characteristics, the property offers a remarkable panoramic view of the Cascade Mountain Range and the Deschutes River Basin to the west.
 The property offers a myriad of recreation potential including:

 Hunting and fishing